-In vitro fertilization (IVF) is a process where sperm and an egg are joined together outside of the body to create an embryo.
-The embryo can then be inserted into a mother's uterus.
+In vitro fertilization (IVF) joins sperm and an egg outside of the body to make an embryo.
+The embryo can then be put into a woman's uterus.

 Reasons for Procedure

 IVF can be done when pregnancy does not happen naturally.

 It is most often done when infertility is due to: